 RV PARK CONSULTING

 Our firm provides consulting services for RV Resorts and Parks throughout North America.
 We help design and build both private and government facilities.
-We do not charge for the “get acquainted” initial time to determine if we can help you.
+We do not charge for the “get acquainted” initial time to determine if we can be of help you.

 Rich has designed and consulted for properties from 16 sites to 880 sites all across the 50 states.
 Even Hawaii February 2013.
 Plus all Canadian Provinces, & Mexico.